Lautaro Disanto

-Lautaro Disanto (born 30 May 1998) is an Argentine professional footballer who plays as a forward for Douglas Haig.
+Lautaro Disanto (born 30 May 1998) is an Argentine professional footballer who plays as a forward for Deportivo Morón, on loan from Defensores Unidos.

 Career

 Disanto began his career in the ranks of Primera B Nacional's Independiente Rivadavia.
 His first appearance was his professional debut, he participated for the final twenty-six minutes of a 2–2 draw with Los Andes on 21 May 2017.
 Disanto scored his first goal a month later during a victory over Chacarita Juniors, in a season which ended with fourteen appearances in all competitions and a fourth-place finish in 2016–17; he signed a contract until 2020 in that campaign.